opendilab/DI-engine-docs/source/12_policies/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this page you can find the algorithms that are currently implemented in DI-engine.
-All pages relative to our algorithms follow the structure below:
+All pages relative to our algorithms are grouped by category and follow the structure below:

 - Overview
 - Quick facts